-My experience with medical tourism was a good one and had with no complications.
-The hospital sent me home with x-rays and paperwork on everything that was done in case I needed to see a doctor for any reason.
-My surgeon kept in touch with me for several months through email, making sure I was keeping up with my exercises.
+My experience with medical tourism was a good one, with no complications.
+The hospital sent me home with x-rays and paperwork on everything, in case I needed to see a doctor for any reason.
+My surgeon in Penang kept in touch with me for several months through email, making sure I was keeping up with my exercises.
 18 months later, I am still doing well.

 Before Leaving the Hospital: Get All the Paperwork

 Impatient to be gone, and often suffering the woozy side effects of surgery and post-operative pharmaceuticals, patients too often find themselves back at home later, missing important documents that could have more easily been obtained on site.
 So before you hightail it out of your hospital or clinic, be sure that you have all of your important documents.